-We have audited the financial statements of South Tees Development Corporation ('the Corporation') and its subsidiary ('the Group') for the year ended 31 March 2019, which comprise the STDC Movement in Reserves Statement, the STDC Group Movement in Reserves Statement, the STDC Comprehensive Income and Expenditure Statement, the STDC Group Comprehensive Income and Expenditure Statement, the STDC and Group Balance Sheet, the STDC and Group Cash Flow Statement, and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.
+We have audited the financial statements of South Tees Development Corporation ('the Corporation') for the period ended 31 March 2018 under the Local Audit and Accountability Act 2014.
+The financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, and notes to the financial statements, including the summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18.

-In our opinion, the financial statements:
+In our opinion the financial statements:

-- give a true and fair view of the financial position of the Corporation and the Group as at 31st March 2019 and of the Corporation's and the Group's expenditure and income for the year then ended; and - have been properly prepared in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.
+- give a true and fair view of the financial position of South Tees Development Corporation as at 31 March 2018 and of its expenditure and income for the period then ended; and - have been prepared properly in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18.